eslint/eslint/docs/developer-guide/nodejs-api.md

 The version string of ESLint.
 E.g. `"7.0.0"`.

-This is not instance property.
+This is a static property.

 ### ◆ ESLint.outputFixes(results)